biobakery/firecloud-graphql/README.md

 ## External API Utilities

 The server will load data from a local database.
 This database is created by running a utility script which queries the Firecloud and BigQuery APIs.

+### Run

+The script that loads the local database with data from the Firecloud workspaces and BigQuery database is run as follows.
+Before running the script first set up the environment for the external API calls.

+[TBD]

 ### Firecloud API